Lab 6: Visualizing categorical data with D3

 Making the swatch look like a swatch

-3. You may find border-radius useful to add slight rounding to the corners or even make it into a full circle by setting it to 50%.
+You can use border-radius to add slight rounding to the corners or even make the swatch into a full circle by setting the border-radius to 50%.

 Applying layout on the list to make it look like a legend